-To confirm the diagnosis of Q fever, the serological test is required in most cases.
+To confirm the diagnosis of Q fever, the serological test in most cases is required.
 However, relying on the serological results is not enough; therefore, serological results must be interpreted by clinical judgment and other available information.
 In this study, the researchers practiced IFA (as a gold standard test) for the diagnosis of Q fever patients.
-PCR was also successfully used for the diagnosis of DNA in clinical cases.
+Also, we used PCR for the diagnosis of DNA in clinical cases.
 According to our results, Q fever IE was diagnosed in sixteen cases.
-According to Raoult Criteria-based C. burnetii serology (with IFA), blood PCR, and heart valve tissue PCR (in patients who have undergone surgery), eleven and five patients were respectively identified with definite and possible Q fever IE, respectively.
-According to Duke Criteria, IgG phase I with ≥ 1:800 or a positive blood culture of C. burnetii was considered as a major criterion for the diagnosis of endocarditis.
-According to Raoult criteria, IgG phase I ≥ 1:6400, blood PCR or positive blood culture was considered as the major criteria.
-Eventually 1:800 ≤ IgG Phase I and <1:6400 was considered as the minor criteria5.
+According to the Raoult Criteria-based C. burnetii serology (with IFA), blood PCR, and heart valve tissue PCR (in patients who have undergone surgery), eleven and five patients were respectively identified with definite and possible Q fever IE, respectively.
+Based on to Raoult criteria, IgG phase I ≥ 1:6400, blood PCR or positive blood culture was considered as the major criteria.
+Eventually 1:800 ≤ IgG Phase I and <1:6400 were considered as the minor criteria5.

-Concerning the high prevalence of C. burnetii infection in culture-negative endocarditis patients, it is obvious that physicians especially infectious disease specialists need to check C. burnetii infections in culture-negative endocarditis patients, because failure to treat of Q fever endocarditis is associated with high mortality rates25,26.
-Since the study center, Rajaie Cardiovascular Medical and Research Center is a referral center and subjects were from different cities of Iran, this study demonstrated that C. burnetii infection is quite typical in different parts of Iran and must be seriously considered.
+Regarding the high prevalence of C. burnetii infection in culture-negative endocarditis patients, it is obvious that physician’s especially infectious disease specialists need to check C. burnetii infections in culture-negative endocarditis patients, because unsuccessful treatment of Q fever endocarditis associated with high mortality rates25,26.
+Since Rajaie Cardiovascular Medical and Research Center is a referral center and subjects were from different cities of Iran, this study demonstrated that C. burnetii infection is typical in different parts of Iran and must be seriously considered.

 The design of this study was to evaluate the association between studied variables and Q fever IE among the culture-negative endocarditis cases.
-Since other causes of culture-negative endocarditis may also be zoonotic, the data presented in table 1 and later discussed, do not show whether these factors increase the risk for IE compared to the general population or not.
+Since other causes of culture-negative endocarditis may also be zoonotic, the data presented in table 1 and later discussed, do not show whether or not these factors increase the risk for IE compared to the general population.

+IFA is as a gold standard test for the diagnosis of Q fever patients.
+PCR can also be very helpful in the diagnosis of the disease, along with IFA.
+Based on valid documents, reported rates of PCR positivity in patients with Q fever endocarditis have almost 33%25.
+Unfortunately, most of the patients admitted to this study referred to Rajaie Cardiovascular Medical and Research Hospital, as the reference hospital for cardiovascular diseases in Iran, after receiving various and multiple treatments and being admitted to several hospitals.
+So, in this study, only 12.5% (two of 16) of Q fever endocarditis patients were PCR positive.
+Receiving a wide variety of antibiotics before (in other hospitals) and during the initial hospitalization in Rajaie Cardiovascular Medical and Research Hospital, could have a negative effect on the PCR result.

+As it was discussed, the sampled hospital in this study is the national reference hospital for cardiovascular diseases, where patients with complex conditions are referred more, and the prevalence of Q fever endocarditis is predicted to be higher than other hospitals in Iran.
+It is recommended to do similar studies in other hospitals to clarify the real prevalence of this disease in the country.